Rohit-Agarwal-Khitchdee/EngagementManager/README.md

   The Modal App designer initializes modal in this fn by creating a primary mode
   in this case SModeSrcEdr and pushing it into the ModeManager
   before returning the ModeManager to ModalWindow.
-  3(b).
-App lifetime -- Paint and Kybd event handling
+   - App lifetime -- Paint and Kybd event handling
-  (i) Goto line 723 and open it.
+     - Goto line 723 and open it.
   This is where all key down events are handled by ModalWindow.
   Goto line 725 and move the caret to kybd_map and Ctrl-right
   That takes you to the modemanager's kybd_map fn.